 - Stand up for the victims of sexual assault and abuse

 - Act as a guide through the legal process so survivors can focus on their healing

 - File the sexual abuse civil lawsuit within any deadlines

 - Pursue compensation that can help survivors and families find closure moving forward

 You should not have to navigate this difficult time alone.
-We have female nurses on staff who can listen to your story and speak with you about your experience.
+We have female Case Managers on staff who can listen to your story and speak with you about your experience.

-Get in touch with one of our compassionate registered nurses with extensive experience today.
+Get in touch with one of our compassionate Case Managers with extensive experience today.

 Hold Individuals and Institutions Accountable